 This is the basic and cheapest option.
 Carded cotton is a thicker yarn typically used for basic and heavyweight t-shirts with boxy fits.

-Combed + Ringspun cotton is a smoother, finer weaved yarn that results in a softer and lighter fabric, as well as a smoother printing surface.
+Combed + Ringspun cotton is a smoother, more finely woven yarn that results in a softer and lighter fabric, as well as a smoother printing surface.
 It is the most popular fabric because it is soft, comfortable, affordable and prints great with most water-based, plastisol, and specialty inks.
 Most ringspun cotton shirts are fashion-fitted and available in men’s and women’s styles.

 Fabric mills make a variety of apparel fabric blends and poly cotton blends (50/50 to 60/40) are the most common.
 When polyester is woven together with ringspun cotton, the fabric softness increases.
 These blends are noticeably softer than cotton equivalents with a very minimal price difference.
 Polyester adds a wrinkle-resistant and moisture-wicking element to your shirt.
 Styles with this fabric make-up are also typically fitted for active individuals.